south-lacrosse/www-dev/docs/development-help.md

 * `git lol` - short for "log one line", will display a condensed log format
 * `git tree` - show commit logs, including those on other branches, in a nice tree format
 * `git commit-files [commit]` - list files and their modification status (A/M/D) from a specific commit
+* `git author-commit` - list all commits and their author and commit name and dates

 ### Tags